Catherine Flynn, Associate Professor of English/Director of Irish Studies, UC Berkeley

 March 15-17, 2019 | See the complete program here

 2018 San Francisco Irish Film Festival - "Short Stories and Tall Tales"

-Irish Studies was pleased to sponsor this year's short films program on the theme of "Inclusion."
-The screening was followed by a Q&A with Catherine Flynn (Associate Director, Irish Studies Program / Associate Professor of English, UC Berkeley) and filmmaker Amy Joyce Hastings.
+Irish Studies was pleased to sponsor the 2018 short films program, followed by a Q&A with Catherine Flynn (Associate Director, Irish Studies Program / Associate Professor of English, UC Berkeley) and filmmaker Amy Joyce Hastings.